joeruello/landscaper/README.md

-#landscaper
+### landscaper

-CLI tool to do mass operations on a github organisation, mostly for hipages' developer portal Backyard.
+CLI tool to do mass operations on a github organization, eg find and replace.

 ## Usage